konsoletyper/teavm-site/_docs/flavour/templates.md

 For basic usage you need only these methods:

-* `Templates.bind(Object, HTMLElement|String)` which binds an instance of view class to an element from a static HTML file, specified either as an `HTMLElement` instance or by String id.
+* `Templates.bind(Object, HTMLElement|String)` which binds an instance of view class to an element from a static HTML file, specified either as an `HTMLElement` instance or by id.
 * `Templates.update()` forces an update of all bound templates.
   Usually, Flavour is smart enough to automatically update DOM.
   However, sometimes it does not know enough about your code,